rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 ## <a id="consuming" class="anchor" href="#consuming">Retrieving Messages By Subscription ("push API")</a>

-The recommended and most convenient way to receive messages is to set up a subscription using the
-<code>IBasicConsumer</code> interface.
-The messages will then be delivered
-automatically as they arrive, rather than having to be requested proactively.
+The recommended and most convenient way to receive messages is to set up a subscription using the `IBasicConsumer` interface.
+The messages will then be delivered automatically as they arrive, rather than having to be requested proactively.

-One way to implement a consumer is to use the convenience class <code>EventingBasicConsumer</code>, which dispatches deliveries and other consumer lifecycle events as C# events:
+One way to implement a consumer is to use the convenience class `EventingBasicConsumer`, which dispatches deliveries and other consumer lifecycle events as C# events:

 <pre class="lang-csharp">